joncheng-dev/MechanicManager.Solution/README.md

 ### Required Technology

 - _Verify that you have the required technology installed for MySQL (https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) and MySQL Workbench (https://dev.mysql.com/doc/workbench/en/)._
+- _Also check that Entity Framework Core's `dotnet-ef` tool is installed on your system so that it can perform database migrations and updates.
+Run the following command in your terminal:_
+  > ```bash
+  > $ dotnet tool install --global dotnet-ef --version 6.0.0
+  > ```

 ### Setting Up the Project